The Virtual Element Method for the 3D Resistive Magnetohydrodynamic model: Virtual element spaces for the incompressible flow equations

 \subsubsection{Interpolation in~$\Wvh$ and a stability result}

 We define the (energy) interpolant $\uvI\in\Wvh$ of a sufficiently smooth vector-valued field $\uv$ as the unique function in~$\Wvh$ sharing the same degrees of freedom of~$\uv$.
-We have the following local and global interpolation property.
-We omit the proof as it would be a fairly standard modification of the analogous results in~\cite{BeiraodaVeiga-Lovadina-Vacca:2018}. \begin{lem} Let~$\uv\in\big[\HS{2}(\Omega)\big]^3$ and $\uvI\in\Wvh$ be its degrees of freedom interpolant.
-Then, a real, positive constant $\Cintp$ independent of $\hh$ exists such that
+We have the following local and global interpolation property; see~\cite{Beirao-Mascotto-Meng:2022}.